hegzploit/hegzploit.github.io/content/en/posts/gp/index.md

 ## Introduction
 Artificial Intelligence has been prevalent lately.
 This can be accounted for many reasons, but the most important is Moore's Law.
 The amount of compute power available to the average user, let alone big corporations such as Microsoft and Facebook, is way more than what we could get in the '90s.

 This becomes clear when we observe the nature of the current state-of-the-art trends in AI.
-The Transformer model, which was proposed by Vaswani et al.[^attn_is_all_you_need] in 2017, rids of any feedback connections (RNNs) and only utilizes what they called "self-attention".
+The Transformer model, which was proposed by [Vaswani et al.](https://arxiv.org/abs/1409.0473) in 2017, rids of any feedback connections (RNNs) and only utilizes what they called "self-attention".
 This operation is highly parallelizable and can exploit the large number of cores in modern GPUs.

 {{< notice info "Modern GPUs" >}}
 A popular GPU that is widely used in AI is the Nvidia A100 which has 6,912 CUDA cores.
 Its successor, the H100, has 18,432 CUDA cores!